silentknight17/silentknight17/README.md

 - 🌱 I’m currently learning Full Stack Web Development
-- 🥅 2021 Goals: Contribute more to Open Source projects and be a better version of myself.
+- 🥅 2021 Goals: Learn something new eahch day and become a better version of myself.
 - ⚡ Fun fact: Cricket and Sarvagya are inseperable ;)